lfernando2091/nx-pdf-template-editor-ui/README.md

 ## What's dynamic content generation?

-In the Kotlin/Java module with your template, you can pass variables or an external JSON data source for rendering your PDF.
+In the Kotlin/Java module with your template, you can pass variables or an external JSON data source for rendering your PDF content.

 For instance: